-This release includes forward-looking statements concerning a definitive agreement entered into by Baxter to acquire Seprafilm Adhesion Barrier from Sanofi, including expectations regarding the financial impact and other benefits of such acquisition for Baxter.
-The statements are based on assumptions about many important factors, including the following, which could cause actual results to differ materially from those in the forward-looking statements: the ability of Baxter and Sanofi to obtain required regulatory approvals and satisfy closing conditions; Baxter's ability to close the transaction, successfully integrate the product and realize the benefits of the acquisition, including with respect to expansion activities; continued strength in Baxter's financial position, including cash flows; demand for and market acceptance of existing products; the ability of Baxter to develop, manufacture and commercialize, as applicable, new and existing products; product quality or patient safety concerns; actions of regulatory bodies and other governmental authorities; changes in laws and regulations; and other risks identified in Baxter's most recent filing on Form 10-K and other SEC filings, all of which are available on its website.
+This release includes forward-looking statements concerning Baxter acquisition of Seprafilm Adhesion Barrier from Sanofi, including expectations regarding the financial impact and other benefits of such acquisition for Baxter.
+The statements are based on assumptions about many important factors, including the following, which could cause actual results to differ materially from those in the forward-looking statements: Baxter's ability to successfully integrate the product and realize the benefits of the acquisition, including with respect to expansion activities; continued strength in Baxter's financial position, including cash flows; demand for and market acceptance of existing products; the ability of Baxter to develop, manufacture and commercialize, as applicable, new and existing products; product quality or patient safety concerns; actions of regulatory bodies and other governmental authorities; changes in laws and regulations; and other risks identified in Baxter's most recent filing on Form 10-K and other SEC filings, all of which are available on its website.
 Baxter does not undertake to update its forward-looking statements.